pubnub/pubnub-api/socket.io/README.md

 ## New and Simplifed Features with Socket.IO on PubNub

++ Full Security Mode with SSL at 2048bit by PubNub.
 + Enhanced User Tracking Presence Events (join, leave).
 + Disable Presence (join, leave).
 + Get Counts of Active Users per Connection.